|Based on information furnished by

 Now admittedly not all of the ship's crew would have had access to this view, but never the less it will be interesting to see what input we'll get.

 Click on the picture to get a larger view.
-If you know something about this space, let us know either by going to the Mystery Photo #23 posting on the Message Board, or send an e-mail to the webmaster.
+If you know something about this space, let us know either by going to the Mystery Photo #23 posting on the Message Board, or by sending an e-mail to the webmaster.

 - - - - - - -